Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 Vitamin C Deficiency

-Vitamin C deficiencies are often caused by poor diet, but any other ailments that limit your Abyssinian piggy’s ability to absorb vitamin C can also be a risk factor.
+Guinea pigs can’t produce their own vitamin C. But vitamin C deficiencies are often caused by poor diet or other ailments that limit your Abyssinian piggy’s ability to absorb vitamin C,

 When guinea pigs have low levels of vitamin C in their body, it can lead to scurvy.